Still think cancer insurance is optional? A look at Singapore’s cancer statistics and rising costs of treatment might say otherwise.

 Additional expense to your health insurance portfolio

-Many insurers offer both CI and ESCI plans, an optional breast cancer rider or even a standalone Cancer insurance plan.
+Many insurers offer both CI and ECI plans, an optional breast cancer rider or even a standalone cancer insurance plan.
 As for which you should be looking at, it depends on your budget, age as well as family history with regards to cancer.

-You could start the process by speaking with a trusted financial advisor or compare some of the top cancer insurance plans with us.
+You could start the process by speaking with a trusted financial advisor or compare some of the top cancer insurance plans on SingSaver.

 Conclusion: Cancer insurance is a must-have